scharris/sqljson-query/docs/README.md

   jdbc.username=...
   jdbc.password=...
   ```

-  The above command will produce output file `query-gen/dbmd/dbmd.json` containing the database
+  The database metadata files are generated at `query-gen/dbmd/dbmd.json` and
-  metadata, which is where the tool expects to find the metadata while generating queries.
-On
+  `query-gen/dbmd/relations-metadata.ts`, which is where the tool expects to find them when generating
-  first run of metadata generation, examine this file to make sure that the expected tables have
+  queries.
+On first run of metadata generation, examine the `dbmd.json` file to make sure that the
-  been found by the metadata generator.
+  expected tables have been found by the metadata generator.

-  To remove unwanted tables from database metadata generation, add an additional property
-  definition `-Ddbmd.table.pattern=<regex>` to the `mvn` command to only include relations
-  whose name matches the given regular expression.
-The pattern defaults to `^[^$].*`.

 - Define application queries in TypeScript file `query-gen/queries/query-specs.ts`

-  Edit the `query-specs.ts` file in `query-gen/queries` to define application queries, exporting
+  Edit the `query-specs.ts` file in `query-gen/queries` to define application queries, which should
-  a `QueryGroupSpec` instance as `queryGroupSpec`.
+  export a `QueryGroupSpec` instance as `queryGroupSpec`.
 The details of how to write query specifications
   are described in [the query specifications documentation](query-specifications.md).
-It may help
+It is recommended
-  to work through [the tutorial](tutorial.md) before consulting the detailed documentation first.
+  to work through [the tutorial](tutorial.md) before consulting the detailed documentation.
   Any tables, views and fields used in the queries must exist in the database metadata, so database
   metadata should be generated before proceeding to query generation.